Ludovic Stuart: Law career

 He quit rugby union for some years to set up a law career, resulting in only 8 caps for Scotland.
 In addition, as team-mate Bill Johnston recalled, Stuart was also very outspoken and had a turbulent relationship with the Scottish Rugby Union which did not further his selection.

 Stolen car

-Stuart hit the headlines in 1933 when his car was stolen by two youths from his home in 72 Hillhead Street in Glasgow.
+Stuart hit the headlines in 1933 when his car was stolen from his home in 72 Hillhead Street in Glasgow by two youths.
 His car, a Morris Oxford, was notable for having a white steering wheel.
 Unfortunately as the youths made off with the car they injured two policemen attempting to stop the car, thus making the case much more notable.
 The youths were in fact charged with attempted murder, as the policemen jumped on the car's footrest; and the youths attempting to wrest them from the car rammed into the side of a passing tram.
 Stuart was a witness in the court.